shamanthguduru/shamanthguduru.github.io/index.md

+---
+layout: default
+title: "Welcome to My Portfolio"
+---

-# Welcome to My Portfolio
+# Welcome to My Portfolio 👋

 I’m **Shamanth Guduru**, an aspiring **Data Analyst** with a passion for **Healthcare Analytics**.
 I specialize in: